protesilaos/tempus-themes/README.md

 ### External project integrations

+- [Pywal](https://github.com/dylanaraps/pywal): Pywal is a tool that generates a color palette from the dominant colors in an image.
+It also supports predefined themes and has over 250 themes built-in.
+You can also create your own theme files to share with others.
 - [Oomox](https://github.com/actionless/oomox): graphical application for generating different color variations of a Numix-based and Materia (ex-Flat-Plat) themes (GTK2, GTK3), Gnome-Colors and Archdroid icon themes.

 *NOTE: If you add the Tempus themes to your project, open an issue to include it on this list.*